dcos/dcos-e2e/API.md

 #### `ip_address`

-The IP address of the node.
+The IP address that the DC/OS component on this node uses.